 Camden is full of rich history, which can be seen throughout the town's many museums and architecturally stunning buildings like the library and the Camden Opera House.
 The town itself is great for shopping and browsing, with many art galleries and boutiques filled with hand-made crafts from local artists.

-Camden is also known for its gourmet food.
+Camden is also known for its gourmet food and top Maine chefs.
 There are many delicious restaurants lining the downtown and waterfront areas, where guests may enjoy freshly caught seafood and other scrumptious meals or take an order to go and head to one of the many public parks in the area for a scenic picnic.

 Lodging in Camden can be very unique, as there are many Historic Inns and charming Bed and Breakfasts to stay at.
 For larger groups or families, motels, hotels and waterfront resorts are able to accommodate and please all guests at affordable prices.
 Camden weddings have become very popular, as the town is such a picture perfect spot for your rehearsal and wedding reception, and the ideal starting place for your honeymoon touring the Maine coast.

-Lincolnville is Camden's neighboring town to the north on the Coast with several great lodging establishments as well.
+Lincolnville is Camden's neighboring town to the north on the Coast with several great lodging establishments and a Maine winery.
 And many love visiting the equally quiant villages of Rockport and Rockland and Owls Head just to the south of Camden.
 There are so many things to do in Camden that we recommend staying at least a few days.

 A trip to Camden is one the whole family will enjoy and remember for a lifetime!